 He has published over 100 papers and two textbooks.
 He also wrote a book entitled, “Character Building through the Teaching of the Qur’an.”
 He also lectured at the University of Texas (Austin) for many years.

 Prof. Shamsul Islam received the President’s Gold Medal for outstanding contribution in the field of Biology in Bangladesh.

-He is a fellow of Bangladesh Academy of Sciences, past Honorary member of the American Institute of Biological Science, National Correspondent for the International Association for Plant Tissue Culture, member of the Indian and the Japanese Societies of Genetic and Plant Breeding, and past Secretary General of Bangladesh Association for Advancement of Science.
+He is a Fellow of Bangladesh Academy of Sciences, past Honorary member of the American Institute of Biological Science, National Correspondent for the International Association for Plant Tissue Culture, member of the Indian and the Japanese Societies of Genetic and Plant Breeding, and past Secretary General of Bangladesh Association for Advancement of Science.

 Prof. Islam is a Founding Fellow of the Islamic World Academy of Sciences (1986).
-He has been lecturing at the University of Texas (Austin) for the past few years.

 Areas of Research:

-Genetics, Plant Breeding and Tissue Culture in Jute, Cotton, Rice, Millet, Peanut, Orchid and Potato .
+- Genetics, Plant Breeding and Tissue Culture in Jute, Cotton, Rice, Millet, Peanut, Orchid and Potato .

-Islam AS and M. Haque (1972) A natural species hybrid of jute and its possible use in the evolution of the desired plant types.
+- Islam AS and Haque M (1972).
+A natural species hybrid of jute and its possible use in the evolution of the desired plant types.
 SABRAO Newsletter 4(1):7-16.

-lslam AS and A Rashid (1960) First successful hybridization between the two jute yielding species, Corchorus olitorius (Tossa) XC. capsularis (White).
+- Islam AS and Rashid A (1960).
+First successful hybridization between the two jute yielding species, Corchorus olitorius (Tossa) X C. capsularis (White).
 Nature 185:258-259.